justinwang98/CSE332Chess/src/writeup/WriteUp.md

 The data we collected from 10 trials each shows that for all three board positions, Jamboree performed significantly better than Parallel Minimax.
 Jamboree performed the best when cutoff = 2, while Minimax performed the best when cutoff = 3.
 My guess is that since Jamboree prunes and parallel minimax do not, Jamboree is more efficient and requires a lower cutoff than parallel minimax.
+This makes sense as the further the cutoffs are from the middle or 2.5 the more sequential or parallel they are, which both reduce the advantage the searches can take of the parallelism.
 The cutoffs also seem to affect parallel minimax on a larger scale as compared to jamboree, the difference between the cutoff of 1 and 4 for parallel minimax being almost 100 times.
 This is also probably due to the pruning of jamboree, which removes uneccessary nodes.